blindthief10/course_material/walkthroughs/1.Programming_Basics/1.conditional_decisions-D/readme.md

 conditional code with JS.
 Some of the topics involve if... else statements, switch ... case statements, making comparisons, logical operators, boolean values and more.

-Beware of the code next to each file.
+Beware of the code next to each file's name.
 This code corresponds to an exercise lecture in goconqr platform, inside the following link module below.

 ### JS Making Decisions